-Itinerary: Pontassieve, Londa, Stia, Pratovecchio, Poppi, Camaldoli
+Itinerary: Pontassieve, Londa, Stia, Pratovecchio, Poppi, Camaldoli, Botanical Garden of Valbonella

-Casentino Valley is a medieval land rich in art, history and culture, located not very far from Florence.
+Casentino Valley is a Medieval land rich in art, history, and culture, located not very far from Florence.
 The valley begins immediately after passing Alpe di Catenaia, a small mountain range that separates Casentino Valley from Tiber Valley.
 In the valley, you will be surrounded by a wonderful landscape made of picturesque villages, ancient monasteries clung to the top of the hills, hermitages sunk in the green, austere castles and lush forests.
 Everywhere, there is only peace and silent.

 Do not miss the natural beauties in the National Park of Casentino Forests, rich in beech, oak and maple trees, one of the most important parks in Europe!

 Pappardelle (a kind of pasta), Tortelli (dumplings stuffed with meat, ham or ricotta and spinach), Arista (baked pork), Lasagne, braised or roasted boar, roasted veal filet and cow-steaks (ask for "Chianina" and "Bistecca alla fiorentina"!) are only some of the delicious specialities from this area that you can taste in any restaurants along your way.
-A real special dish from Tuscany is Ribollita, a soup made of vegetables, beans and cabbage leaves.
+A real special dish from Tuscany is Ribollita, a soup made of vegetables, beans, and cabbage leaves.

-Length of tour: 97.8 km
+Length of tour: 215 km

 Some pictures along the Casentino Valley Tour: